yhtwyl/Double-diffusion-convection/README.md

 # Double-diffusion-convection
-To run this code on linux you may have to have on your machine gfortran and mpich installed.
+To run this code on linux you have to have on your machine gfortran and mpich installed.
 These two are easily available online.
 I have not tested these on windows or Mac.
 # Brief introduction on what these codes simulate
 This is a parallelised fortran code for simulating salt fingers in double diffusion convection[1,2].